Pačetin: History

 First information about Pačetin come from the 1275.
 At the place of present day village during the Middle Ages there were three villages with three churches.
 Louis I of Hungary permitted weekly trade fairs in Pačetin.
 In 1498 Pačetin gained town status and the medieval Vukovar County Assembly were held in it.
 After the Ottoman–Hungarian wars and Ottoman conquest of Hungary Pačetin population decreased.
 After the withdrawal of the Ottoman Empire after the Treaty of Karlowitz of 1666, Pačetin was settled by Serbs mainly from Mačva, eastern Bosnia and Montenegro, and at the beginning of the 18th century, there were over 40 Serbian houses.
 A century later there were twice as many houses and inhabitants, and at the peak in 1905 there were 1109 inhabitants in Pačetin, of which 1066 were Serbs.
 From 27 December 1920 (when they arrived in Vukovar) soldiers and families of the White Russian émigrés who were followers of Pyotr Wrangel settled in Bobota, Pačetin, Bršadin, Trpinja and Vera.

+On 20 December 1993 the village was blocked by protest of the 40th brigade of the 11th corpus of the Army of the Republic of Serbian Krajina.
+They requested a pay rise and improved status for soldiers.